 Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia are not members of the EU and may therefore have less developed regulation and control standards than other countries in which the NLB Group operates.
 The membership process is a protracted procedure and remains in its early stages for the countries concerned.
 In recent years, EU membership prospects have served as an incentive for political, fiscal, and monetary reforms.
 However, particularly new laws, regulations, and case law applicable to the securities and financial services industries and many of the transactions in which the NLB Group is involved are still evolving in many of these markets.
 Moreover, many of the laws and courts of these countries have not been fully tested in contract enforcement and other types of commercial disputes.
 These conditions can lead to delays in enforcement proceedings, restructurings, and other aspects of the NLB Group's operations in these markets.
-The NLB Group is also subject to the risks of price controls, capital controls and other restrictive government actions in these markets.
-In addition, the laws in Bosnia and Herzegovina, Kosovo,

-North Macedonia, Montenegro, and Serbia on foreign investment currently allow free repatriation of funds to the Republic of Slovenia.
+In addition, the laws in Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia on foreign investment currently allow free repatriation of funds to the Republic of Slovenia.
 However, no assurance can be given that such provisions will not be modified or repealed in the future.